rchain/bounties/LogoDesign.md

 -   Hollow center to represent "genesis block"

--   Represents consensus in a distributed network
+-   Represents consensus in a distributed network, with the "R" for "RChain" as the connections

 -   Works well in shrunken sizes